R.I.C.E

 RICE content restrictions are stronger than the general server rules.

-Content that may be posted to #vid-share
+Content that may be posted to #my-vid-share may not be allowed in RICE.

-RICE is a feedback event, we want all participants to be able and willing to
+As RICE is a feedback event, we want all participants to be able and willing to

 watch and comment on all videos.

-No porn.
+• No porn.

-- Sexual arousal of the viewer should not be the intended effect of coital scenes.
+2. Sexual arousal of the viewer should not be the intended effect of coital scenes.

-No obscene/harassing lyrics.
+• No predominantly obscene/harassing lyrics.

-Songs with lyrics that do not follow these rules must be cut or otherwise censor the words that do not comply.- No audio sources (e.g. songs, trailers) where sexual acts are the primary theme.
+Songs with lyrics that do not follow these rules must be cut or otherwise censor the words that do not comply.

-- No racial epithets, racial slurs, or hate speech of any kind in lyrics.
+2. No racial epithets, racial slurs, or hate speech of any kind in lyrics.

-- Cussing is okay, as long as those words comprise less than approximately 30% of the overall content/words.
+3. Cussing/swears should be less than approximately 30% of the overall content/words.

-No realistic or detailed wounds.
+• No realistic or detailed wounds.

-- These rules are enforced EXACTLY as written.
+• These rules are enforced EXACTLY as written.
 Context is NOT taken into account.

-Realistic and detailed wounds are:-
+Realistic and detailed wounds are:

-Bloody dismemberment of body parts.
+1. Bloody dismemberment of body parts.

 (such as arms, fingers, teeth, etc., being split from the body).